markriedl/easygen/README.md

 Once the neural network is trained, it must be run.
 The trained neural network is output as the "model".
 When the model was created, it converted all the characters into numbers.
 Neural networks don't really understand anything other than numbers.
 The "dictionary" is a file that remembers which numbers are mapped to which characters.
 It's just one of those things.

-In column "5", create a "CharacterLSTM_Run" module.
-Connect the red "model" in the training module to the green "model" in the "CharacterLSTM_Run" module.
+In column "5", create a "CharRNN_Run" module.
+Connect the red "model" in the training module to the green "model" in the "CharRNN_Run" module.
 Do the same for the "dictionary".
 It should look like this:

 ![alt text](https://raw.githubusercontent.com/markriedl/easygen/master/web/step12.png "Connecting LSTM training to LSTM running")

-Inside the "CharacterLSTM_Run" module, the "history", "layers", and "hidden_nodes" settings must all be the same as those in the "CharacterLSTM_Train" module.
+Inside the "CharRNN_Run" module, the "history", "layers", and "hidden_nodes" settings must all be the same as those in the "CharRNN_Train" module.
 This is a pain in the butt.
 But there is a shortcut.
-If you drag from the white "history" box in "CharacterLSTM_Train" to the white "history" box in "CharacterLSTM_Run", the editor will set the values to be the same.
+If you drag from the white "history" box in "CharRNN_Train" to the white "history" box in "CharRNN_Run", the editor will set the values to be the same.
 Furthermore, it will remember that these values should always be the same, so that if you change one later, all will change to stay the same.
 This is indicated by dashed lines between the white boxes.

 ![alt text](https://raw.githubusercontent.com/markriedl/easygen/master/web/step13.png "Connecting settings")

-Two more settings still need to be set in "CharacterLSTM_Run":
+Two more settings still need to be set in "CharRNN_Run":

 - Click on the "steps" box.
 The value of `600` is okay and stay the same.
 This is how many characters to generate when the neural network is run.
 The bigger the number, them more characters (and thus more names) you will get.

 - Click on the "temperature" box.
 The default values is `0.5`, which can stay the same.
 The temperature setting will be a number between `0.0` and `1.0`.
 A higher temperature means the neural network will make more risky choices and the output will be a bit weirder.
 A lower temperature means the neural network will try to generate things that look more like the original data if possible.

-There is one more input to "CharacterLSTM_Run" that we have to deal with.
+There is one more input to "CharRNN_Run" that we have to deal with.
 The "seed" is a random sequence of characters to get the neural network started.
 It works best when the seed is a random sequence pulled from the original data.
 We can use the "RandomSequence" module.
 Let's add that module to column "3" (although it can go anywhere you want I like to keep things flowing from a left-to-right fashion).
 You can have more than one module in a column.
 You can always drag the other modules into other columns if need to make room.

 ![alt text](https://raw.githubusercontent.com/markriedl/easygen/master/web/step14.png "Randomizing a sequence")

 Connect the output of the "RandomizeLines" to the input of "RandomSequence".
-Connect the output of "RandomSequence" to the green "seed" of "CharacterLSTM_Run".
+Connect the output of "RandomSequence" to the green "seed" of "CharRNN_Run".
 It should look like this:

 The "length" inside the "RandomSequence" module can be anything, although I like to set it to be the same as "history".
 You can use the dashed-line trick.

 ![alt text](https://raw.githubusercontent.com/markriedl/easygen/master/web/step15.png "Running the network is ready to go")

 Finally, we need the generated data from the neural network to go somewhere.
 Add another "WriteTextFile" module to column 6.
-Connect the output of CharacterLSTM_Run to the input of WriteTextFile2 in column 6.
+Connect the output of CharRNN_Run to the input of WriteTextFile2 in column 6.
 Like this:

 ![alt text](https://raw.githubusercontent.com/markriedl/easygen/master/web/step16.png "The complete program")